Schr\"odinger's cat for de Sitter spacetime: Acknowledgments

 \section{Acknowledgments}

 J.F thanks Zehua Tian for helpful discussions regarding the complex integrals shown in this paper.
 M.Z. acknowledges support from DECRA Grant DE180101443.
-R.B.M acknowledges support from the Natural Sciences and Engineering Research Council of Canada.
+R.B.M acknowledges support from the Natural Sciences and Engineering Research Council of Canada and from AOARD Grant FA2386-19-1-4077.

 \begin{widetext}